 Optional Fields

-To be recognized, a field normally must be at least one character long.
+To be recognized, a field normally must be at least one-character long.
 For instance, a numeric field must have at least one digit, or a character field cannot be void.
-However many existing files do not follow this format.
+However, many existing files do not follow this format.

 Let us suppose for instance that the preceding example file could be: